BrilworksarrowBlogarrowCloud, DevOps and Data

 The compute service abstracts away the task of server management and provides you with virtual servers with varying configurations of CPU, RAM, and storage.

-You simply write and deploy your code, and the AWS Lambda cloud handles provisioning the resources (server, memory, storage) needed to run your code and scales them automatically based on usage.
+You write and deploy your code, and AWS Lambda handles provisioning the resources (server, memory, storage) needed to run your code, scaling them automatically based on usage.

-In other words, it offers you a virtual execution environment with processing power, memory, and temporary storage to run your code.
+In other words, it provides a virtual execution environment with sufficient processing power, memory, and temporary storage to run your code.

-AWS Lambda function is a code that you upload to Lambda.
-Once you upload your source code file to AWS Lambda in the form of a ZIP file, it automatically executes the code without the need for server provisioning.
+AWS Lambda function is a code that you write/upload to Lambda.
+Once you upload your source code file to AWS Lambda in the form of a ZIP file, it automatically executes the code.

 Lambda function executes in response to events triggered by other AWS services or SaaS applications.
 When a trigger fires, Lambda allocates resources (memory, CPU) to run your function based on its configuration.